rygo6/GTAvaCrypt/README.md

 2. On the `AvaCryptV2Root` component click the 'Encrypt Avatar' button.
 This will lock all of your Poiyomi materials, make all necessary edits to your AnimatorController, and make a duplicate of your avatar which is encrypted.
 Be aware your duplicated avatar with "_Encrypted" appended to it's name will appear completely garbled in the editor.
 This is what other users will see if they do not have your avatar shown. *Do not set the keys on the material inside the Unity Editor.*
 3. Go to the VRChat SDK Menu then 'Build and Publish' your avatar which has '_Encrypted' appended to the name.

+*I found some Poi 8 materials get into a weird state with Lock/Unlock and AvaCrypt can't lock them.
+If you get errors that say something like 'Trying to Inject not-locked shader?!' go to the Poi 8 material it is complaining about and manually click the Lock/Unlock button to get it out of its weird state.*

 #### Writing Keys

 1. If this is the first time you have uploaded this avatar, after upload completes, go to the GameObject of your encrypted avatar.
 Find the `Pipeline Manager` component and copy it's blueprint ID.
 Then paste the blueprint ID into the `Pipeline Manager` on the un-encrypted avatar and click 'Attach'.